Skip to main content

 • Paginate list requests.
 Use limit and cursor to fetch results in pages rather than requesting large datasets in a single call.

-• Queue task runs.
-If you have many tasks to run against one connection, queue them on your side and submit the next one after the previous completes.
+• Stagger task submissions.
+If you have many tasks to run, queue them and submit the next one after the previous completes.
+Use events to know when a session finishes rather than polling.